How to complete the application form

 Many applicants have trouble expressing the aims and purposes of their project.
 Some researchers give a brief abstract that would be suitable for a journal but is mystifying to the committee.
 Other researchers go to the other extreme and give an extensive background found in a grant application, which also mystifies the committee.

 Alternatives to using animals must be investigated and used wherever possible.
+Please outline how the 3Rs have been applied when developing the protocol.
 The AEC must be informed of alternatives that exist and why these cannot be used.

 The number of animals should be adequate to achieve reliable results, either in terms of sufficient statistical power or in terms of replication across experiments.